IBM/SalesEnablement-test-repo/docs/VMWaaS/Managing/ManagingVDC.md

-In this click-thru demonstration, explore the management activities that can be performed on a virtual data center (VDC) instance running on IBM Cloud.
-Keep in mind, as described earlier, all the steps shown here can be used in the IBM Technology Zone (ITZ) environment you provisioned up to the point of actually clicking **Create** or **Delete**.
-Attempts to create new resources in the ITZ environment will result in an error similar to the one shown.
+In this click-thru demonstration, explore the management activities for a virtual data center (VDC) instance on IBM Cloud.
+Keep in mind all the steps shown here can be used in the IBM Technology Zone (ITZ) environment you provisioned up to the point of clicking **Create** or **Delete**.
+Attempts to create new resources in the ITZ environment result in an error similar to the one shown.

 ![](_attachments/CreateFailure.png)